parallelvirtualcluster/pvc-bootstrap/README.md

 1. Power on the servers and set them to boot temporarily (one time) from PXE.

-1. Wait for the cluster bootstrapping to complete; you can watch the output of the `pvcbootstrapd` and `pvcbootstrapd-worker` services on the Bootstrap host to see progress.
+1. Wait for the cluster bootstrapping to complete; you can watch the output of the `pvcbootstrapd` and `pvcbootstrapd-worker` services on the Bootstrap host to see progress, or configure the system to send webhooks to a remote target (e.g. Slack/Mattermost messages).
 If supported, the indicator LEDs of the nodes will be lit during setup and will be disabled upon completion to provide a physical indication of the process.

 1. Verify and power off the servers and put them into production; you may need to complete several post-install tasks (for instance setting the production BMC networking via `sudo ifup ipmi` on each node) before the cluster is completely finished.